 v.
 Commitment to shareholder and other stakeholder interests

-The evaluation involves self-evaluation by the Board Members and subsequentlyassessment by the Board of Directors.
-A member of the Board does not participate in thediscussion of his/her evaluation.
+The evaluation involves self-evaluation by the Board Member and subsequently assessmentby the Board of directors.
+A member of the Board does not participate in the discussion ofhis/her evaluation.

-During the year in accordance with the Companies Act 2013 the Board has thefollowing five Committees:
+During the year in accordance with the Companies Act 2013 the Board has thefollowing Six (6) Committees:

 (a) Audit Committee

 Apart from the aforesaid committees under the Companies Act 2013 and the SEBI (LODR)Regulations 2015 the Company has also constituted Internal Complaints Committee (ICC)under the Sexual Harassment of Women at the Workplace (Prevention Prohibition &Redressal) Act 2013.A detailed note on the Board and its committees is provided under theCorporate Governance Report section in this report.